-As a board of trustees you must maintain trees so they don’t become a hazard to students or to neighbours.
-Some trees are protected, and you should talk to your local council before trimming or removing them.
+As a school board, you must maintain trees so they don’t become a hazard to students or to neighbours.
+Some trees are protected and you should talk to your local council before trimming or removing them.

-If they get too big they become costly to look after and difficult to remove.
+Trees need to be regularly trimmed.
+If they get too big, they become costly to maintain and difficult to remove.

 Trees around swimming pools